evidence-dev/tutorial/README.md

-# Evidence Template Project
+# Evidence Tutorial Project

 Thank you for checking out Evidence.

-This is the project template that you should use to get started.
+This is the completed tutorial project, which may help if you get stuck in the tutorial.
+You can access the tutorial [here](https://docs.evidence.dev/tutorial/what-well-build).

+This tutorial uses a dataset from Needful Things Inc, a fictional ecommmerce store.

-## Getting Started
+## Getting Started with Evidence

+If instead, you want to build your own evidence project, then:

 Check out the [documentation](https://docs.evidence.dev) for a complete walk through.